 Types of data models

-Developing an active database requires creating three main data models:
+Developing a database requires creating three main data models:

 - Conceptual Model – Identifies and organizes business concepts.
 Addressing the business requirements, it defines what data the system contains.

 - Logical Model – Defines how the data rules and structures are mapped.
 Addressing the data requirements, this model is the base for developing the physical mode.

 - Physical Model – Describes how the data is structured in the DB.
 Addressing the technical and performance requirements, it is the actual structure of the database that will be used to develop an app.

 From bottom to the top, each model serves as foundation of the next data model, adding data details and other properties until it fully describes the actual database structure.

 Data models’ creation implies using specific data modelling techniques.
 These are the two major data modelling techniques: